NovoCure Limited: Please conta - GuruFocus.com

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, June 19, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises NovoCure Limited (“NovoCure” or the “Company”) ( NVCR) investors that a lawsuit filed on behalf of investors that purchased NovoCure securities between January 5, 2023 to June 5, inclusive (the “Class Period”)
+LOS ANGELES, June 26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises NovoCure Limited (“NovoCure” or the “Company”) ( NVCR) investors that a lawsuit filed on behalf of investors that purchased NovoCure securities between January 5, 2023 to June 5, inclusive (the “Class Period”).

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: [email protected], to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.